 9) There is a difference between writing a grammatically correct sentence and quality writing.
 I took college classes on creative writing, I’ve read the MLAs, and I’ve learned through word-of-mouth what leads to quality reading.
 I’ve fixed the passive voice sentences, deleted the word “had” as often as possible, and I’ve tried to avoid what fellow writers call “the you-yous”.
 The goal for the writer is to adhere to the rules of writing while attempting to maintain a stream-of-consciousness style that makes for quality reading.
 It’s not considered grammatically incorrect to write that you may not enjoy this sentence, but writing that the reader may enjoy it without the word you is considered a more pleasant reading experience.
 I’ve also attempted to write “who” instead of “that”, and I’ve attempted to limit my need to “that” too often.
 Example: “You don’t want to write that it was someone else that said something, when who said it is much more familiar to you.”
 In that sentence, fellow writers suggest using the word “Writers” to replace the first you, and “Readers” is an advisable replacement for the second you.
 Beta readers suggest that doing otherwise means the writer has a bad case of the you-yous.
 You is too familiar to you, and that is too unfamiliar, and you do not want to be too familiar or too unfamiliar.
 The first reason for following this rule is that the writer does not want to write in the manner they speak, because the way one speaks in one locale may not be as familiar to a reader in another locale.
 These standards set a common base for readers, free from colloquialisms.
 The you yous also creep up on a writer in free flow, and they may not notice how redundant the use of the word is in their document.
 The question that haunts me is do I want a perfect document to impress accomplished writers, or do I want to pleasure myself with a document that might have some flaws.
 The notion one writer lofted was every writer makes mistakes, we readers weave them into the cloth of our expectations, but is there a point when the mistakes distract from the whole.

 10) “He’s such an idiot,” Teri said after her boyfriend left the party table to go to the bathroom.
 “He cheats on me all the time.
 For all I know, he’s arranged something in the bathroom.
 I’m serious.
 I can’t even trust him to go to the bathroom.”
-Such comments are so unexpected that they’re hilarious.
+I find such honest and provocative comments hilarious.

-“Why the hell are you dating him then?”
+“Why are you dating him then?”
 I asked.
 Room silencing, impulsive comments like these are my gift to the world.
 I can flatten the smile of any decent person from fifty yards with a single thought implanted in their brain.
+I don’t do it on purpose, but some of the times my curiosity gets out in front of my common sense.

 The comment sat right with me, but the moment after I delivered it I realized it was so loaded with complications that no one in the right mind would deliver it to a table of people gathered together for the sole purpose of mixing in some laughter with their fun.
-I thought it might add to the fun, or spur her into extensions on the joke, but I was wrong.
+I thought it was a leading question that might spur her into extensions on the joke, but I was wrong.
 I made her uncomfortable.

 No matter how often I affirmed her answers, Teri kept coming at me with answers.
 She said he was “Funny and fun to be around.”
 She said he was good looking, and she said he did “Sweet things for her.”
 I couldn’t get out of this uncomfortable spiral of my own making.
 I pretended to be interested, because I knew I put her in the uncomfortable position of having to explain one of life’s most illustrating choices, but I was trying to end the episode with every word she said to me.